 - Responding: The company is changing its behavior, but not enough.

-- Dialogue: There is a dialogue or a possibility of a dialogue with the company about this violation, with a potential for improvement.
+- Dialogue: There is a dialogue or possibility of a dialogue with the company about this violation, with potential for improvement.

 - Nonresponsive: The company is unlikely to respond to stakeholders’ concerns.